tylerlum/get_a_grip/docs/additional_details.md

 - The urdf comes from [simlabrobotics/allegro_hand_ros_v4](https://github.com/simlabrobotics/allegro_hand_ros_v4/blob/master/src/allegro_hand_description/allegro_hand_description_right.urdf)

 - We modify the urdf to have 6 "virtual joints" (one each for translation xyz an rotation RPY), which allows us to move the gripper in 6 DOF (used to move the gripper during grasp evaluation)

+- We use the abbreviation "algr" for the Allegro hand in our codebase

+### Franka Research 3

+Although our framework is agnostic to the specific arm hardware, this codebase currently only supports the Franka hand, which has four fingers.

+Franka urdf details:

+- We use the abbreviation "fr3" for the Franka Research 3 arm in our codebase

+- Our full hardware setup includes a Franka Research 3 arm, a Allegro hand, a wrist-mounted Zed 2i camera, and a table.
+These are all modeled in the `fr3_algr_zed2i.urdf` (in our custom fork of `curobo`)

+- `curobo` requires that the robot be modeled as a set of collision spheres, which needed to be done manually

+- `curobo` typically is visualized using Isaac Sim, but we had issues using it, so we use pybullet for visualization

 ## DexGraspNet